 If you’re working with a partner, I suggest you do all of this together.
 Discuss ahead of time who’s taking what shift so there’s no arguing during the night.

-When the dust settles and your little one is sleeping through the night, and you managed to get through the process without giving in to feelings of frustration and guilt, you’re not just going to feel like you hit a hole-in-one.
-You’re going to feel like you just won the World Parenting Championship.
+When the dust settles and your little one is sleeping through the night, and you managed to get through the process without giving in to feelings of frustration and guilt, you’re not just going to feel like you hit a hole-in-one, you’re going to feel like you just won the World Parenting Championship.

-You’ll feel like the undisputed heavyweight champion of motherhood.
 Sleep-filled nights are right around the corner!